When is Assortment Optimization Optimal?: Problem Definition and Sequence of Relaxations

 Finally, we note that the optimality of posting a single assortment in our model suggests that the seller cannot benefit by showing different items to different buyers.
 However, it is not to suggest that an online retailer cannot benefit by showing \textit{personalized assortments} to different users based on available information such as IP address.
 Crucially, our model assumes the buyers to be indistinguishable to the seller, except through preferences that they strategically disclose.
 If buyers can be segmented based on IP address, then our result should be applied at the segment level, determining for each indistinguishable segment whether the online retailer should show a single assortment or ask the buyers from that segment to report preferences.
-Papers that ask the different question of ``what is the power of personalization'' are referenced in \Cref{sec:furtherRW}.